Florin-Nae/design-and-test-a-thermal-management-system-for-a-vehicle/README.md

 * Use the repository path above and clone it to a local PC directory to save the project files, or

-* Get a local copy of the project directly from MATLAB<sup>®</sup>, by using Simulink<sup>®</sup> ➡ Project from Git, or
+* Get a local copy of the project directly from MATLAB<sup>®</sup>, by using Simulink<sup>®</sup> ➡ Project from Git

-* Open the project directly from the browser, by clicking on the MATLAB<sup>®</sup> Online<sup>TM</sup> logo at the top of this page

 Start the MATLAB<sup>®</sup> project by clicking on the file *VehicleThermalSystemSizing.prj*

 ## STEP 2: Design a simple HVAC system

-Use the following MATLAB® Live Script (for reference, the HTML exported from the Live Script file is [here](https://html-preview.github.io/?https://github.com/Florin-Nae/design-and-test-a-thermal-management-system-for-a-vehicle/blob/main/RefrigerationSystemSizing/designHVACsystem.html)):
+Use the following MATLAB® Live Script (for reference, the HTML exported from the Live Script file is [here](./RefrigerationSystemSizing/designHVACsystem.html)):

 ```Matlab
 designHVACsystem;